 12. DISCLAIMER OF WARRANTY

-CATO MAKES NO WARRANTY REGARDING THE SOLUTION AND HEREBY DISCLAIMS ALL WARRANTIES, EXPRESS AND IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, INFORMATIONAL CONTENT, SYSTEMS INTEGRATION, INTERFERENCE WITH ENJOYMENT OR OTHERWISE.
+CATO MAKES NO WARRANTY REGARDING THE SOLUTION AND IT IS PROVIDED ON AN “AS IS” BASIS AND CATO HEREBY DISCLAIMS ALL WARRANTIES, EXPRESS AND IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, INFORMATIONAL CONTENT, SYSTEMS INTEGRATION, INTERFERENCE WITH ENJOYMENT OR OTHERWISE.
 CATO DOES NOT WARRANT THAT (I) THE SOLUTION WILL BE UNINTERRUPTED OR ERROR-FREE, OR (II) THE SOLUTION WILL PERFORM IN ACCORDANCE WITH CUSTOMER’S EXPECTATIONS OR ACHIEVE CUSTOMER’S DESIRED RESULT.

 THE SOLUTION IS NOT DESIGNED FOR USE WITH CRITICAL OR LIFE SAVING INFRASTRUCTURES, SYSTEMS THAT CONTAIN OR PROTECT AGAINST DANGEROUS OR HAZARDOUS MATERIALS OR FORCES, NATIONAL SECURITY PURPOSES OR NUCLEAR, CHEMICAL, OR BIOLOGICAL WEAPONS.

-CUSTOMER’S SOLE AND EXCLUSIVE REMEDY IN CONNECTION WITH ITS USE OF THE SOLUTION HEREUNDER SHALL BE THOSE REMEDIES SET FORTH IN THE SLA ATTACHED AS SCHEDULE 1 HERETO.
+CUSTOMER’S SOLE AND EXCLUSIVE REMEDY IN CONNECTION WITH ITS USE OR PERFORMANCE OF THE SOLUTION HEREUNDER SHALL BE THOSE REMEDIES SET FORTH IN THE SLA ATTACHED AS SCHEDULE 1 HERETO.

 13. GOVERNING LAW & JURISDICTION